Catalog

 - A lot (e.g., all intestinal parasites from an individual; all

-members of a taxon from a time and place, or all insects from
+members of a taxon from a time and place, or all insects or fish from

 a trap)

-- While lots are a convenient and sometimes necessary ”working group,” (e.g., due to the number of individuals involved or the available expertise in identification) we strongly discourage making lots available for citation.
-Insect collections often loan lots, and the borrowing researcher will sort the lot to individuals for which they are provided catalog numbers, a situation we find acceptable.
-Attaching cryptic and fragile “individual tags” to members of a lot when someone uses a specimen for molecular analysis makes little sense to us.
+- Lots are a convenient and sometimes necessary ”working group,” (e.g., due to the number of individuals involved or the available expertise in identification) but lots may also complicate items available for citation.
+Creating parts of a record may be needed to track loans and usage of a single individual from a lot.
+Insect collections often loan lots, and the borrowing researcher will sort the lot to individuals for which they are provided catalog numbers.

 - An occurrence (e.g., each instance of the capture of